MJoergen/formal/memory/README.md

 end process p_wait_for_ack;
 ```

+Both read and write requests are always followed by a corresponding acknowledge
+signal.
+It's not possible to perform read and write simultaneously.
+However,
-A complication is that when an acknowledge signal arrives there is no
+when an acknowledge signal arrives there is no indication of which request it
-indication of which request it originated from.
-This means we must keep track
+originated from.
+This means we must keep track of the requests sent, in
-of the requests sent, in particular the read requests.
-Therefore we
+particular the read requests.

-instantiate a `one_stage_fifo` as well, to keep track of this information.
-This
+Therefore we instantiate a `one_stage_fifo` as well, to keep track of this
-fifo only keeps track of read requests and only contains a single bit to
+information.
+This fifo only keeps track of read requests and only contains a
-distinguish whether the result should be in SRC or DST.
+single bit to distinguish whether the result should be stored in the SRC or DST
+pipeline.

 ```
 osf_mem_in_valid <= s_valid_i and s_ready_o and (s_op_i(C_READ_SRC) or s_op_i(C_READ_DST));